KxSystems/ffi/README.md

 The FFI interface is provided here under an Apache 2.0 license.

-If you find issues with the interface or have feature requests please consider raising an issue [here](https://github.com/KxSystems/ffi/issues).
+If you find issues with the interface or have feature requests please consider [raising an issue](https://github.com/KxSystems/ffi/issues).

-If you wish to contribute to this project please follow the contributing guide [here](https://github.com/KxSystems/ffi/blob/master/CONTRIBUTING.md).
+If you wish to contribute to this project please follow the [contributing guide](https://github.com/KxSystems/ffi/blob/master/CONTRIBUTING.md).

 ## :warning: Unsupported functionality